 &lt;sup>1 As this funding is catalytic, the scale of available resources is unlikely to support major research but can contribute to research planning, sharing and joint funding identification and stimulating initial links between and supporting capacity building among, early career researchers.

 3. Disciplines

-The VIBE programme is relatively open regarding disciplines.
-However, they should reflect the overall objectives of contributing to sustainable socio-economic development in Vietnam and the Government of Vietnam's sectoral priorities for overseas education and research collaboration.
+The disciplines of VIBE programme should reflect the overall objectives of contributing to sustainable socioeconomic development in Vietnam and the Government of Vietnam's sectoral priorities for overseas education and research collaboration.